zc-zhang/Transient-Weather-Modes-SPDMD/README.md

 Based on these weather data at hand, we can exploit data-driven computational method, such as dynamic mode decomposition (DMD) and its variants (e.g., sparsity-promoting dynamic mode decomposition, SPDMD) to further study the spectrum distributions and the corresponding spatial and temporal modes.

 # Goal
-Extract the transient modes in twerms of warm bubble-like pattern by suing SPDMD.
+Extract the transient modes in twerms of warm bubble-like pattern by SPDMD.

 # References: